jundalisay/sp/content/en/research/indian/gospel/chapter-36e.md

 MASTER: "Tell me what it says."

 M. was a little embarrassed.
 He said: "One part of the book deals with deduction from the general to the particular.
 For example: All men are mortal.
 Scholars are men.
 Therefore scholars are mortal.

 Another part deals with the method of reasoning from the particular to the general.
 For example: This crow is black.
 That crow is black.
 The crows we see everywhere are black.
 Therefore all crows are black.
 But there may be a fallacy in a conclusion arrived at in this way; for on inquiry one may find a white crow in some country.

 There is another illustration: If there is rain, there is, or has been, a cloud.
 Therefore rain comes from a cloud.
 Still another example: This man has thirty- two teeth.
 That man has thirty-two teeth.
-All the men we see have thirty-two teeth.
+All the men we see have 32 teeth.

-Therefore men have thirty-two teeth.
+Therefore men have 32 teeth.
 English logic deals with such inductions and deductions."

 Sri Ramakrishna barely heard these words.
 While listening he became absent-minded.
 So the conversation did not proceed far.